Custo is a kiosk for fostering and documenting the relationships between people and things

 The word custodisco (custodire) is the verb form of the word custodian in Italian,

 "I watch something with care, so that it does not suffer damage and is kept intact."
 This is where custo gets its name.
-The 3 o's in the custo logo are both instructions on how to pronounce it (coosto, not cUSto), a vague reference to
+The 3 o's in the custo logo are instructions on how to pronounce it (coosto, not cUSto), a vague reference to

-Object-oriented ontology and a diagram showing how custo is peer-to-peer, thus avoiding a middle-man.
+Object-oriented ontology, and a diagram showing how custo is peer-to-peer, thus avoiding a middle-man.

 Scuttlebutt